 Lithgow Small Arms Factory Museum

-In 1906 the Australian Government decided Australia should be independent from Britain for her defence needs.
+In 1906 the Australian Government resolved that Australia should be independent as far as possible for her own defence.
 The Lithgow Small Arms Factory commenced production in 1912.

-This museum, situated in the grounds of the Small Arms Factory, celebrates the rich history of Australia's first high precision mass production facility and its people.
+This museum, situated on the grounds of the Small Arms Factory, celebrates the rich history of Australia's first high precision mass production facility and its people.

 Over the years, Lithgow SAF collected military rifles and machine guns from around the world.
 These, with SAF's own production form the basis of a comprehensive firearms display.

 Also on display, a diverse array of commercial products show SAF's versatility.
 In the 1930s, the floundering Australian wool Industry was saved when SAF manufactured shearing handset parts, eliminating the need to import expensive British equipment.